-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 7616 C1 Total first-time, first-year (freshman) women who applied 9133 C1 Total first-time, first-year (freshman) men who were admitted 4862 C1 Total first-time, first-year (freshman) women who were admitted 5768 • C1 Total full-time, first-time, first-year (freshman) men who enrolled 2181 C1 Total part-time, first-time, first-year (freshman) men who enrolled 11 res INO C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 2369 C1 Total part-time, first-time, first-year (freshman) women who enrolled 13
+who were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied 9,201 C1 Total first-time, first-year (freshman) women who applied 12,338 C1 Total first-time, first-year (freshman) men who were admitted 5,704 C1 Total first-time, first-year (freshman) women who were admitted 7,909 C1 Total full-time, first-time, first-year (freshman) men who enrolled 2,216 C1 Total part-time, first-time, first-year (freshman) men who enrolled 7 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 2,722 C1 Total part-time, first-time, first-year (freshman) women who enrolled 22